wp-plugins/twine-social/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Click on Settings -> TwineSocial Settings.
 4. You'll need to add your TwineSocial Account ID.
 You can find it by logging in to [TwineSocial Admin](http://customer.twinesocial.com), using the account you previously created.
 Click on settings in the top right hand corner and your Account ID will be displayed.
 It's a short code, like 13-ICZ5I4.
-5. You may have more than one TwineSocial application - one for each brand you manage.
+5. You may have more than one TwineSocial hub - one for each brand you manage.
 Choose one.
-6. You can publish your TwineSocial application to your Wordpress Home Page, or to create a new Wordpress Page.
+6. Paste the shortcode on your Page or Blog post.

 That's it!

 = Instructions for placing your TwineSocial feed in a Wordpress template sidebar =

 1. Go to the Appearance -> Widgets, drag the "TwineSocial" widget to your "Main Sidebar"
-2. Choose from your list of available TwineSocial applications.
+2. Choose from your list of available TwineSocial social hubs.
 3. Setup height.
 (Leave height blank for 100%).

-= Instructions for placing your TwineSocial feed directly in a post or page using shortcode =
+= Instructions for placing your TwineSocial hub directly in a post or page using shortcode =

 1. Create a new Post and click on the HTML or Text option on the top-right hand side of the post.
-2. Use the shortcode twine: Example [twinesocial app='SITE'] (Note: Replace SITE with your application name.)
+2. Use the shortcode twine: Example [twinesocial app='SITE'] (Note: Replace SITE with your social hub name.)
 3. Before you publish, click Visibility- Public.

 Arguments supported by the shortcode:

-* 'app' Your TwineSocial application id
+* 'app' Your TwineSocial social hub name
 * 'width' width of the iframe
 * 'height' height of the iframe
 * ‘topic’ the specific topic to filter, like “Videos” or “Press Releases”